sofwerx/sqan/readme.md

 WiFi Aware connections begin by simultaneously advertising and discovering.
 Mesh typically forms within one minute with typical formation around 10 seconds.

-Performance so far:
+Performance:
  - like Nearby Connections, high bandwidth traffic lags and becomes increasingly buffered over time
  - Due to poor P2P performance, connectivity with more than 2 devices not heavily tested _** WiFi Aware is not a recommended MANET approach **_

 ### WiFi Direct approach

 WiFi Direct architecture is built on all devices performing Network Service Discovery and then one device self-selecting to be the Server with other devices then coming online as Clients.
+Of note, WiFi Direct can be used while the device is still connected to other WiFi networks.

-Performance so far:
+Performance:
  - NSD occurs rather rapidly (typically under 15 sec)
- - Server/Client connections typically occur rapidly with the mesh forming often in under 3 seconds
+ - Server/Client connections typically occur rapidly with the mesh forming sometimes in under 3 seconds with more normal cold formations around 10 seconds
  - Mesh tends to perform fairly well with high bandwidth traffic like video to include supporting one hop between producer and consumer or in supporting more than one producer
  - Stability problems appear to be mostly addressed
  - Mesh reforms automatically